sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

 ## Macro-Based GraphQL Type Derivation

 Defining schema with `ObjectType`, `InputObjectType` and `EnumType` can become quite verbose.
 They provide maximum flexibility, but sometimes you just have a simple case class which you would like to expose via GraphQL API.

-For this sangria provides a set of macros that are able to derive GraphQL types from normal Scala classes, case classes and enums:
+For this, sangria provides a set of macros that are able to derive GraphQL types from normal Scala classes, case classes and enums:

 * `deriveObjectType[Ctx, Val]` - constructs an `ObjectType[Ctx, Val]` with fields found in `Val` class (case class accessors and members annotated with `@GraphQLField`)
 * `deriveContextObjectType[Ctx, Target, Val]` - constructs an `ObjectType[Ctx, Val]` with fields found in `Target` class (case class accessors and members annotated with `@GraphQLField`).
-You also need to provide it a function `Ctx ⇒ Target` which macro will use to get an instance of `Target` type from a user context.
+You also need to provide it a function `Ctx ⇒ Target` which the macro will use to get an instance of `Target` type from a user context.
 * `deriveInputObjectType[T]` - constructs an `InputObjectType[T]` with fields found in `T` case class (only supports case class accessors)
 * `deriveEnumType[T]` - constructs an `EnumType[T]` with values found in `T` enumeration.
 It supports Scala `Enumeration` as well as sealed hierarchies of case objects.